OUR HINTS & TIPS FOR KERBSIDE RECYCLING

 The scrunch test: As a basic rule, if you scrunch paper and it doesn’t spring back, it can be recycled in a kerbside collection box.

-Clean up your act: Detergent and cleaning product bottles can be recycled, and you can leave any triggers in place.
+Clean up your act: Detergent and cleaning product bottles are recyclable, and you can leave any triggers in place.

 Plastic bottles: These should be emptied, rinsed, squashed and have lids put back on ready for recycling – this is because loose lids are often too small to be detected in the recycling process.